Type generation

 update, resolve, and view — and all data crosses the boundary as

-serialized byte arrays (using Bincode).
+serialized byte arrays (using bincode).
 The

 shell doesn't need to know the Rust types at the FFI level at all.